Energy

 Kinetic energy

-For example, a ball thrown at high speed will have kinetic energy and will be able to displace other objects.
-Wind power is the kinetic energy of moving air.
-When a car accelerates, the chemical energy of the gasoline is being transformed into kinetic energy.
-The Moon has kinetic energy when moving around the Earth.
-In the ocean tides we can observe how the kinetic energy is transferred from the Moon to the Earth.
+For example, a ball thrown at high speed will have kinetic energy and can move other objects.
+Wind energy is the kinetic energy of the air in motion.
+When a car accelerates, the chemical energy of gasoline into kinetic energy is transformed.

 _images/electric-energia-aerogeneradores.jpg

-Offshore wind turbines at Thornton Bank, 28 km offshore in the Belgian part of the North Sea.
+Warmers in Thornton Bank at 28km from the coast (OFF Shore), in the Belgian part of the North Sea.

 Mechanical energy

-It is the energy that is transmitted by means of the linear displacement or the rotation of a mechanical part of a machine.
+It is the energy that is transmitted by linear displacement or turn of a mechanical piece of a machine.

-For example, the shaft of a mixer motor transmits the mechanical energy of the motor to the blades.
-Moving up and down, an engine's connecting rod transmits mechanical energy from the piston to the crankshaft, that will turn to move the car.
+For example, the axis of a blender transmits the mechanical energy of the engine to the blades.
+The connecting rod, which goes up and down, transmits mechanical energy from the piston to the crankshaft so that it rotates and moves the car.

 _images/electric-energia-cardan.gif